-- Implement modern mass and social media campaigns that promote sun safety, and evaluate the reach and impact of these. - Conduct audits of pre-existing natural and man-made shade in high-use public areas to assess shade availability and utilisation. - Consider creating an accreditation program that certifies an individual and/or organisations as compliant with industry-relevant sun-safety regulations (with a regular re-renewal process, such as that required for first-aid certification). - Investigate sunscreen - Audit market data for sunscreen use - Develop a better understanding of why many Australians are not regularly using sunscreen and address (perceived or actual) barriers - Investigate sun-protective clothing - Audit market data for sun-safe clothing use - Determine the characteristics of 'sun-safe clothing' (e.g., what body surface area is currently protected and if this is sufficient; evaluation of protective fabrics, and if there should be initiatives to improve the clothing surface area). - Develop a better understanding of barriers and how to encourage Queenslanders to improve the use of sun-protective clothing.
+- Implement modern mass and social media campaigns that promote sun safety, and evaluate the reach and impact of these. - Conduct audits of pre-existing natural and man-made shade in high-use public areas to assess shade availability and utilisation. - Consider creating an accreditation program that certifies an individual and/or organisations as compliant with industry-relevant sun-safety regulations (with a regular re-renewal process, such as that required for first-aid certification). - Consider partnering with Registered Training Organisations (RTOs) and other tertiary institutions that provide occupational health and safety qualifications to improve the content and focus on managing the risks of exposure of outdoor workers to UVR. - Investigate sunscreen - Audit market data for sunscreen use - Develop a better understanding of why many Australians are not regularly using sunscreen and address (perceived or actual) barriers - Investigate sun-protective clothing - Audit market data for sun-safe clothing use - Determine the characteristics of 'sun-safe clothing' (e.g., what body surface area is currently protected and if this is sufficient; evaluation of protective fabrics, and if there should be initiatives to improve the clothing surface area). - Develop a better understanding of barriers and how to encourage Queenslanders to improve the use of sun-protective clothing.